Skip to main content

 • Add S3 support for fileset catalog #3379.

-• Add pluggable storage support fro fileset catalog #5019.
+• Add pluggable storage support for fileset catalog #5019.

 • Add S3 support for Paimon catalog #4938.